jettro/semi-website/_documentation/weaviate-cli/current/index.md

     ping                Validate if a Weaviate can be pinged with or without authentication
     version             Get the current version number
+    upgrade             Upgrade the cli to the current version on Github

 optional arguments:
   -h, --help            show this help message and exit